boredom1234/vpn-docker/README.md

 - Connects to an OpenVPN server using your `.ovpn` configuration file
 - Runs a **Tinyproxy** HTTP proxy server on port 8888
 - Runs a **Dante** SOCKS5 proxy server on port 1080
+- Provides a **Web Dashboard** on port 9090 for monitoring and control
 - Routes all proxy traffic through the established VPN tunnel
 - **Kill Switch**: Blocks all non-VPN traffic if the connection drops
 - **DNS Leak Protection**: Forces DNS queries through the VPN